8bitdev0x8/ps5-controller-visualizer/README.md

 ## How to Customize Styles
 1. Edit `style.css` directly for colors, shadows, and positions.
 2. To experiment with themes, duplicate `style.css` (e.g., `style-dark.css`), update styles, and change the `<link>` tag in `index.html` to point to your alternate stylesheet.

-## GitHub Pages (gh-pages Branch)

-This project is published at: `https://8bitdev0x8.github.io/ps5-controller-visualizer/` using a `gh-pages` branch.